dart-lang/language/working/1426-extension-types/feature-specification-views.md

 may have an implicitly induced getter named `box` and the companion class may have an implicitly induced getter named `unbox`.*

+Let `V` be a view whose declaration includes the clause `box as typeName`.

+In the case where `typeName` denotes an existing class, it is a compile-time error unless it has members with signatures as described below.
+In the case where `typeName` denotes any other declaration, a compile-time error occurs.

+In the case where `typeName` does not resolve to a declaration, a compile-time error occurs unless `typeName` is a `<typeIdentifier>`.
+If no error occurred, a new class named `typeName` is implicitly induced into the same scope as the view declaration as follows:

-Let `V` be a view type.
-The declaration of `V` implicitly induces a declaration of a class `V.class`, with the same type parameters and members as `V`.
+The class `typeName` has the same type parameters and members as `V`.
 It is a subclass of `Object`, with the same direct superinterfaces as `V`, with a final private field whose type is the on-type of `V`, and with an unnamed single argument constructor setting that field to the argument.
-A getter `V.class get box` is implicitly induced in `V`, and it returns an object that wraps `this`.
+A getter `Name get box` is implicitly induced in `V`, and it returns an object that wraps `this`.

-`V.class` also implicitly induces a getter `V get unbox` which returns the value of the final field mentioned above, typed as the associated view type.
+`Name` also implicitly induces a getter `V get unbox` which returns the value of the final field mentioned above, typed as the associated view type.